Shoogn/UrlShortenerServer/README.md

 }
 ```

-If you look by opening eyes you will see that the UrlShortenerDbContext object is accept a parameter type, and the type here should be (a) ShortUrlEntity object, and the CustomShortUrlsEntity object is a valid ShortUrlEntity object because it inherit from it.
+If you look by opening eyes you will see that the UrlShortenerDbContext object is accept a type parameter, and the type here should be (a) ShortUrlEntity object, and the CustomShortUrlsEntity object is a valid ShortUrlEntity object because it inherit from it.

 Open the Program.cs file and change the default setting of the Url Shortener to be like so: